AndiH/PhD/README.md

 The plots and graphs and other visualizations I've done for my thesis and talks

 ## Programming
 Scripts and other small code snippets for programming.
 Easiest way to use them: Place `.rootrc` in your home directory, modify path to match location of the `common.cpp` and you're done.
 ROOT will include the file automatically from now on.
+The documentation for `common.cpp` is located at [http://andih.github.io/PhD/](http://andih.github.io/PhD/).

 Located in `root-aliases.sh`, my collection of ROOT shell aliases, making your life a little easier.